inordeck/project-1/README.md

 /////
 __
 JOURNAL:

 __
 07/17/17
 - fix win state to display winning player
 - color instructions to match player icons
-__
+- present project
+- issue: change configuration of key inputs for p1 to be w=up, s=down, a=left, d=right
+- issue: working on design of pages: add characters and background image to landing, ads background image to game
+- issue: add 2 additional levels based on array model __
 07/16/17
 - working on displaying winning player in win state